 In January 2023, the Company entered into an Agreement Regarding Right of First Negotiation ("ROFN Agreement") with its Parent, FibroGenesis.
-In exchange for FibroGenesis' consent to amend the Certificate of Incorporation to a) eliminate upon IPO, Direct Listing, or Sale of the Company the Series "A" Preferred Stock \$35,000 thousand liquidation preference, b) make the Series "B" Preferred Stock liquidation preference equal to Series "A" Preferred Stock, and c) to provide that upon IPO, Direct Listing, or Sale of the Company Series "A" Preferred Stock will be canceled for no consideration, FibroBiologics agreed to pay to FibroGenesis 15% of the gross proceeds from any equity investments in FibroBiologics prior to an IPO, Direct Listing or Sale of the Company amended its Certificate of Incorporation to reflect these changes, recorded a derivative liability of \$2,573 thousand for the expected future payments to FibroGenesis, and paid \$323 thousand to FibroGenesis for 15% of the gross proceeds from equity issued by the Company in December 2022.
-Based on its relationship to Series "A" Preferred Stock as describe above, the derivative liability was recorded first against the net Parent Investment and then to Additional paid-in capital after the net Parent Investment was eliminated.
+In exchange for FibroGenesis' consent to amend the Certificate of Incorporation to a) eliminate upon IPO, Direct Listing, or Sale of the Company the Series "A" Preferred Stock \$35,000 thousand liquidation preference, b) make the Series "B" Preferred Stock liquidation preference equal to Series "A" Preferred Stock, and c) to provide that upon IPO, Direct Listing, or Sale of the Company Series "A" Preferred Stock will be canceled for no consideration, FibroBiologics agreed to pay to FibroGenesis 15% of the gross proceeds from any equity investments in FibroBiologics prior to an IPO, Direct Listing or Sale of the Company.
+In addition, FibroBiologics will receive a five-year right of first negotiation if FibroGenesis decides to license externally any of its technology.
+In January 2023, the Company amended its Certificate of Incorporation to reflect these changes, recorded a derivative liability of \$2,573 thousand for the expected future payments to FibroGenesis, and paid \$323 thousand to FibroGenesis for 15% of the gross proceeds from equity issued by the Company in December 2022.
+Based on its relationship to Series "A" Preferred Stock as described above, the derivative liability was recorded first against the net Parent Investment and then to Additional paid-in capital after the net Parent Investment was eliminated.
 During the first six months of 2023, the Company has raised gross proceeds of \$15,478 thousand from equity issuances and has paid \$2,322 thousand (15%) of these proceeds to FibroGenesis as of June 30, 2023.